Harmeek-19/CodeBase/README.md

 23. [Contact](#contact)

 ## Project Overview
-Social Network Backend is a comprehensive GraphQL API designed to power a social networking platform.
+Tishya is designed to power a social networking platform.
 It provides robust functionality for user management, social interactions, project collaboration, and institutional affiliations.

 ## Technology Stack
 - **Backend:**